intel/neural-compressor/docs/adaptor.md

    * &1.8 nodes_to_quantize, nodes_to_exclude
    * op_types_to_quantize

-   We can pass a tune capability to LPOT such as:
+   We can pass a tune capability to Neural Compressor such as:

    ```yaml
    {'optypewise': {'conv':